xzc21/xzc21/README.md

 Hi, I’m William, a CS student @Waterloo.

-Right now, I am just trying to learn new things.
+Currently trying to learn new things.

 <!---